 Our favorite convertible Chromebook just got even better.
 With a larger display, longer battery life and stronger performance, the new Asus Chromebook Flip C434 (reviewed at $569) is a big improvement over its excellent predecessor, the Chromebook Flip C302CA.
 Furthermore, the Chromebook Flip C434 has a sleek aluminum chassis and its 14-inch panel is both vivid and bright.

 These welcome changes have produced one of the best Chromebooks we've ever tested.
-Not only that, but the Chromebook Flip C434 is also easily one of the best budget-friendly laptops available -- Chromebook or otherwise.
+Not only that, but the Chromebook Flip C434 is also easily one of the best laptops available at this price range -- Chromebook or otherwise.